-Holly arrived at a glimmering doorway.
+Holly had arrived at a glimmering doorway.
 She stood there for a long while, gazing uncertainly at its scintillant surface.
-It changed between wood, metal, light, smoke…it never settled into one configuration.
-It seemed to be made of every material in all of existence.
+It changed between wood, metal, light, smoke…never settling into a single configuration.
+It seemed to be made out of every material in all of existence.

 Gradually, little by little, the seizures began to lessen in intensity.
-After a millennia of her door-side watch, she began to stay conscious during her fits.
+After a millennia, she began to stay conscious during her fits.
 Her body would be taken by an unknown power, forced to dance and jiggle like a puppet on a string.
 Her eyes, however, would remain open, studying the ceiling as it jerked and moved across her field of view.

 Eventually, the seizures stopped altogether.